-- 36. HF's community assistance program provides direct voter engagement services to ensure all citizens are actively engaged in our democratic process.
-HF's non-partisan efforts not only increase Latino voter registration and participation throughout the nation but also encourage active involvement in the issues that affect Latino voters, their families, and their neighborhoods.
-HF carries out this work through promoting and staffing a voter information howine, operating a team of canvassers, sending voter education text messages about the vote-by-mail process, having election protection workers on the ground during early voting and on election day, and assessing the voting habits and obstacles of the Latino electorate.
+- 38. HF's community assistance program provides direct voter engagement services to ensure all citizens are actively engaged in our democratic process.
+HF's nonpartisan efforts not only increase Latino voter registration and participation throughout the nation but also encourage active involvement in the issues that affect Latino voters, their families, and their neighborhoods.
+HF carries out this work through promoting and staffing a voter information hotline, operating a team of canvassers, sending voter education text messages about the vote-by-mail process, having election protection workers on the ground during early voting and on election day, and assessing the voting habits and obstacles of the Latino electorate.
 For example, HF observed long lines in Hispanic precincts in Miami-Dade, Orange, and Broward counties during the 2018 election, long lines in Miami-Dade County in the 2020 election and predicts that SB 90 will result in Hispanic precincts having longer lines in future elections, especially due to new restrictions on drop box availability.
 HF also observed an increase in Hispanic vote-by-mail use in 2020 compared to 2018.
-HF's "Get Out the Vote" campaigns explain the importance of voting and encourage Latinos to head to the polls. - 37.
-HF works to mobilize and educate Hispanic voters about the voting process and devotes staff and financial resources toward ensuring that the Hispanic electorate has access to information necessary to vote.
+HF's "Get Out the Vote" campaigns explain the importance of voting and encourage Latinos to head to the polls. - 39.
+HF works to register, mobilize and educate Hispanic voters about the voting process and devotes staff and financial resources toward ensuring that the Hispanic electorate has access to information necessary to vote.
 In response to SB 90, HF will dedicate a portion of its limited staff time and resources to reeducating voters on how to overcome new restrictions on requesting and casting vote-by-mail ballots despite new identification requirements and restrictions on drop box availability, and on overhauling, and in some cases, dismantling its programming as a result of new restrictions on assisting voters.
 HF will also have to retrain its workers on new disclaimer language when registering voters and on new restrictions for assisting voters within 150 feet of polling sites and drop boxes.
-To do so, HF will have to divert funds and staff time from its other election activities toward educational activities such as sending additional rounds of text messages and revising educational materials about the vote-by mail process to include the new restrictions on applying for vote-by-mail ballots and new limitations on the availability of drop boxes, holding additional community educational forums, and providing one-on-one support to voters who interact with its hotline; and this will still not be enough to reeducate the community on the changes that have been made to the traditional system that was in place for decades.
+To do so, HF will have to divert funds and staff time from its other election activities toward educational activities such as sending additional rounds of text messages and revising educational materials about the vote-by-mail process to include the new restrictions on applying for vote-by-mail ballots and new limitations on the availability of drop boxes, holding additional community educational forums, and providing one-on-one support to voters who interact with its hotline; and this will still not be enough to reeducate the community on the changes that have been made to the traditional system that was in place for decades.
 For example, Hispanic seniors and Puerto Rican voters in Florida are less likely to possess a Florida driver's license or state ID card, or to possess or know their social security number, which will require more of HF's voter education and outreach resources to overcome the new restrictions on requesting vote-by-mail ballots.
+In addition, to meet the new requirement to return complete voter registration forms to the voter's home county, HF will have to divert resources to return voter registration forms to their offices for sorting instead of delivering them directly to the Supervisor's office closest to the voter registration event, provide additional postage for mailing the registration forms to many different counties-including using express mail services to ensure the forms are delivered on time, or devote staff time to driving significant distances to hand deliver voter registration forms to counties distant from HF office locations.